 The gelato from Gelateria Dondoli in San Gimignano is a must, so we couldn’t leave without trying it.
 We then walked to the city’s walls to enjoy the view of the Tuscan hills surrounding San Gimignano.

 We arrived in Monteriggioni on a Sunday afternoon, the main square was busy with families strolling around after their Sunday family feasts.
 We walked on the circular wall and then stopped at a cafe in the main piazza (dominated by a Romanesque church) for a drink and a spot of people-watching.

-Monteriggioni is also famous for its weekly farmers’ market, which unfortunately I didn’t get the chance to visit (read about it on Miss Foodwise blog).
+Monteriggioni is also famous for its weekly farmers’ market, which I didn’t get a chance to visit but you can read about it on Miss Foodwise blog.

 We spent the evening at the villa, cooking a simple meal and reading a book in front of the fireplace!
 The next morning we drove to Florence to spend the day visiting the main sights.